FXinnovation/fx-python-migration-factory-scripts/README.md

 1. Clone this repository;
 1. Move to into it;
 1. Run `# install.sh` (careful, needs root permissions).
 You can use `--cron` to force scripts installation regularly, making sure VCS and server have the same code;
-1. Modify the file `/etc/migration_factory/endpoints.json` to add URL APIs (This is deprecated, and will be remove soon in futur version.
-This is replace by `endpoint.yml`.
-For now, both are used);
-1. Modify the file `/etc/migration_factory/endpoints.yml` to add URL APIs;
+1. Modify the file `/etc/migration_factory/endpoints.yml` to add URL API;
 1. Modify the file `/etc/migration_factory/defaults.yml` to give the defaults values by environments;
 1. *optional* - Add an alias on your shell profile to run the script `mf_setup_environment` properly. `alias mf_setup_environment="source /usr/local/bin/mf_setup_environment"`
 1. Enjoy !